 - a little more written homework may be added during the third part of the year, as the students begin to develop their abilities more and prepare to take on more of this kind of responsibility in older grades.

 PLEASE ALSO NOTE THAT THROUGHOUT THE YEAR, STUDENTS WILL STILL HAVE "REMINDERS" EACH DAY THAT THEY WILL BE EXPECTED TO KEEP TRACK OF.
 These will usually be listed on the class "daily update page" and be about school events, form due dates, and other important things.
-It will be important for the students to become responsible for organizing and keeping track of these. ***Please also note that Class 4 students may still be assigned regular homework in French classes, and occasional homework in P.E.*** Most students should keep track of homework and reminders using their student planners, although some students and parents may prefer to use the school website only.
+It will be important for the students to become responsible for organizing and keeping track of these. ***Please also note that Class 4 students may also be assigned regular homework in French classes, and occasional homework in P.E.*** Most students should keep track of homework and reminders using their student planners.
+Some students and parents may prefer to use the school website only.
 PLEASE NOTE: I will NOT be signing student planners every day unless a student has a particular need for daily parent/teacher planner check-ins.
 We can discuss this in person if need be.
 If you need to send me a message, please do so through email, or ask your child to let me know there is a message in the planner for me, as I will not check them all every day.

 If you feel like your child needs additional homework to develop their responsibility or other specific skills, or would like homework to be assigned 'as a rule' if your child has incomplete assignments, please see me and we can arrange something that will be relevant and useful for your child and family situation.